uvalib/monorepo/src/authorTitleIndex.md

 Roth, Philip, *Portnoy’s Complaint* (1982) 625

 Roth, Philip, *When She Was Good* (ghost).
-Listed as ML 397 in PTLA 1970nbut never published.
+Listed as ML 397 in PTLA 1970 but never published.

 Rousseau, Jean Jacques, *Confessions* (1946) 384